TDStrasser/KookaBlockly-Reference/docs/source/actuators.rst

 A typical Hobby Servo operates with a power supply voltage of around 4.5 to 6 volts.

-While it is possible to drive some small servos directly from the Kookaberry, it is recommended that the servo be powered a separate power supply due to the required servo power being higher than the Kookaberry can provide.
+While it is possible to drive some small servos directly from the **Kookaberry**, it is recommended that the servo be powered a separate power supply due to the required servo power being higher than the **Kookaberry** can provide.
-A directly connected servo will be weak and slow, and may result in the Kookaberry's power supply shutting down on overload.
+A directly connected servo will be weak and slow, and may result in the **Kookaberry**'s power supply shutting down on overload.

 The Actuators category provides blocks that enable the use of these servos.